 The 2020 programme

-We held two webinars led by aquatic plant expert Nick Stewart on Aquatic Plant Identification in 2020:
+We held two webinars led by aquatic plant expert Nick Stewart on Aquatic Plant Identification:

 Spiky-rosette aquatics